The advantages of a portable church model are countless and well-worth considering for your church’s future.

 Planting a portable church in a small town can shake things up for everyone and get people thinking and acting differently.
 Ultimately, it may lead to more attenders and, Lord willing, more believers.

 Portable church models are more prevalent in big cities, but establishing a mobile church in a small town will certainly turn heads and get people asking questions.
 Ultimately, it may lead to more believers.
-Click To Tweet
+Share on X6.
+Creates a culture of flexibility

 Rich Birch, founder of Unseminary, states: